liflab/beepbeep-3-book/markdown/custom/README.md

 [⚓](https://github.com/liflab/beepbeep-3-examples/blob/master/Source/src/customprocessors/TriangleArea.java#L25)

 The signature of this method contains an array of input arguments, an array of output values, and a `Context` object (which may be null).
 Since this method is called during partial evaluation, any of the elements of the `inputs` array may be null.
-Therefore the method checks, for each of the three elements of the array, whether it is non-null, and if so, whether it is equal to zero.
+Therefore, the method checks, for each of the three elements of the array, whether it is non-null, and if so, whether it is equal to zero.
 If this is the case, value 0 is put into the `outputs` array, and the method returns `true`.
 This is meant to indicate that the function was successfully evaluated and produced an output value.

 If none of the elements is equal to zero, the method then checks if all the elements are non-null; if so, the method calls `evaluate` to compute its output value using the formula.
 Finally, when none of these conditions apply, the method returns `false`, indicating that no output value could be computed.